jlpasto/notion-pdf-to-json/README.md

 ## 🔐 Environment Variables

-If your tool requires credentials (e.g., for uploading JSON to a remote service), use a `.env` file:
+Use a `.env` file to store credentials and keys:

 ```
 NOTION_TOKEN=your_notion-token_here